-The current RU-1-7 zoning classification permits single-family residences on 5,000 sq. ft. lots, with a minimum width of 50 ft. and minimum depth of 100 ft.
-The minimum living area is 700 sq. ft.
+RU-1-7 classification permits single family residences on minimum 5,000 square foot lots with minimum width of 50 feet and depth of 100 feet.
+The minimum house size is 700 square feet.

-The proposed RU-1-11 zoning classification permits single-family residences on 7,500 sq. ft. lots, with a minimum width and depth of 75 ft.
-The minimum living area is 1,100 sq. ft.
+The proposed RU-1-11 classification permits single family residences on a minimum 7,500 square foot lot, with a minimum width and depth of 75 feet.
+The minimum house size is 1,100 square feet.
+RU-1-11 does not permit horses, barns or horticulture.

-Future Land Use
+Land Use

-The subject property is currently designated as Residential 4 (RES 4) Future Land Use Map (FLUM) designation.
-The current RU-1-7 zoning is not consistent with the existing RES 4

-FLUM designation.
-The proposed RU-1-11 zoning can be considered consistent with the existing RES 4 FLUM designation.
+The subject property is currently designated as RES 4 on the Future Land Use Map (FLUM).
+The current RU-1-7 zoning classification is not consistent with RES 4.
+The proposed RU-1-11 zoning classification can be considered consistent with RES 4.